hamiltop/streamz/README.md

 n |> Enum.into(n)
 ```

+## Up Next
+There are tons of possibilities for Streamz.
+Here's what's on the current radar.

+- `Streamz.Net.TCPServer/1` - A server version of `Streamz.Net.TCPClient`
+- `Streamz.Net.UDPClient/1` - A UDP version of `Streamz.Net.TCPClient`
+- `Streamz.Net.UDPServer/1` - A server version of `Streamz.Net.TCPClient`
+- `Streamz.Task.stream/1` - Accepts an array of functions and streams the result of the functionsin the order of completion.

+More ideas are welcome.

+## Production readiness
 This is largely a playground at the moment, but the plan is to get this mature enough to be used in production.
+Some more tests and a bit more use will help with stability and my ability to commit to the APIs of the library.